Learn how to setup a Bugsnag integration with Jira.

-The integration requires a Jira instance URL, project prefix key, email and API Token.
+Configuration of the integration requires a Jira instance URL, project prefix key, email and API Token.

 See Access permissions for a list of required permissions for the Jira user.

-or manually by clicking on the ! icon on the Bugsnag dashboard.
+Create an issue manually by clicking on the ! icon on the Bugsnag dashboard.

 To link an error to an existing issue, select Link to an existing Jira issue and enter the issue’s URL.